Dallol (hydrothermal system): Formation

-It was formed by the intrusion of basaltic magma into Miocene salt deposits and subsequent hydrothermal activity.
+Dallol was formed by the intrusion of basaltic magma into Miocene salt deposits and subsequent hydrothermal activity.
 Phreatic eruptions took place here in 1926, forming Dallol Volcano; numerous other eruption craters dot the salt flats nearby.
 These craters are the lowest known subaerial volcanic vents in the world, at 45 m or more below sea level.
 In October 2004, the shallow magma chamber beneath Dallol deflated and fed a magma intrusion southwards beneath the rift.
 The most recent signs of activity occurred in January 2011 in what may have been a degassing event from deep below the surface.